PO Box 751-USP

 Broadly, I'm interested in the uneven development of cities, and what this means for people and the environment.
 Using the analytical lens of urban political ecology, my focus over the past several years has been on the relationship between urban agriculture, urban political economy, and social justice in North American cities.
 This work led me to also engage with scholarship on food justice and food systems planning, environmental justice, and critical physical geography.
 Over the past few years, I've focused predominantly on how such processes are entangled with "green gentrification".
 Building on and complementing this work, I've more recently begun to focus my attention on the historical and contemporary entanglements of land, property, and racial capitalism in the settler-colonial city.
 Click here for more on my research.

-I received my PhD in geography at UC Berkeley, where my dissertation focused on soil contamination and food justice in Oakland's flatlands, and a MSc from NCSU, where I conducted agroecological research at the Center for Environmental Farming Systems.
+I received my PhD in geography at UC Berkeley in 2011, where my dissertation focused on soil contamination and food justice in Oakland's flatlands, and a MSc from NCSU, where I conducted agroecological research at the Center for Environmental Farming Systems.
 I was involved in food systems work for more than two decades, as a researcher, trainer, Peace Corps volunteer, journalist, farm manager, and food policy council member, with experience in the US and internationally (Canada, Mali, Senegal, Haiti, Mexico, Brazil, Nepal, Bangladesh, France, Ireland).
 I continue to engage with a number of community partners through my teaching and research.

 Ironically, I discovered the city and became an urbanist through agriculture.
 The more time I spent in the field, the clearer it became that pathways to a more just and sustainable food system are rarely technical in nature.
 More often, they are social questions, entangled in power structures mediated by a suite of interconnected factors: political economy, race, class, gender, and settler colonial logics, among others.
 Studying urban agriculture opened my eyes to these relations, to the social and material processes shaping urban space and urban life, to flows and frictions of capital, to social movements and neighborhood change, to policy and planning that have little to do with food systems at first blush, but everything to do with what makes or breaks struggles for social and environmental justice in the city.
 It is these struggles and the contexts in which they arise that have become my central academic focus.
 Urban gardens, in the end, were my gateway to something both much broader and deeper, and are for me now just one window of many through which I explore urban geographies.